-However, I’m having a hard time finding information about cost.
-Can you tell me how much assisted living costs?
+So, how much does assisted living cost?
 And how much would it cost for Mom to live at a MacIntosh community?

 Assisted Living Costs in Ohio

-That gives you an idea of how much assisted living can cost.
 Some communities may fall above or below these rates based on their services and amenities.
-For example, communities that offer services like memory care may be closer to the $6,000-$8,000 range.
+For example, communities that offer services like memory care may be closer to the $6,000-$8,000 range per month.

 It’s important to keep in mind that the cost of assisted living varies by community and by resident.
-There is no one set fee for assisted living.
+That’s why you won’t find one set fee for assisted living.

 Assisted Living Costs at MacIntosh Care Communities

-At MacIntosh, two rates factor into our assisted living costs: the apartment rate and the level of care rate, which is determined by an assessment that is completed prior to moving in.
+At MacIntosh, two rates factor into our assisted living costs: the apartment rate and the level of care rate, which is determined by an assessment done pre-move-in.

 The apartment rate depends on the size of the apartment.
-The level of care rate is based on how much assistance the resident needs with things such as dressing or medication management.
+The level of care rate is based on how much assistance the resident needs with things like dressing or medication management.

 Together, those rates make up the monthly cost.
 Depending on your loved one, the monthly rate at a MacIntosh assisted living community can range from around $4,000-$5,000.